emilyriederer/website/content/post/data-error-gen/index.md

 Data Transformation
 -------------------

+Finally, once the data is roughly where we want it, it likely undergoes many transformations to translate all of the system-generated fields we discussed in data collection into dimensions more relevant to business users.
+Of course, the types of transformations that could be done are innumerable with far more variation than data loading.
+So, we'll just look at a few examples of common failure patterns.

 ### Pre-Aggregation

 Data transformations may include aggregating data up to higher levels of granularity for easier analysis.
 For example, a transformation might add up item-level purchase data to make it easier for an analyst to look at spend per *order* of a specific user.